 I am always trying to get my kids to eat more veggies.
-I adore spring peas (and shhhh, I want them to, also!).
-Yes, they are starchy and comforting, but they are sweet, too.
+I adore spring peas (and I want them to, also!).
+Yes, peas are starchy and comforting, but they are sweet, too.
 Plus, the petite ones are a tender, delicate accompaniment in many dishes.
 I’ll put my nutrition geek hat on for a minute — they are a good source of fiber, as well as vitamins A and C.

 I am using frozen petite peas in my hummus making venture today.
 I adapted a recipe from renowned chef, Gale Gand as I recently attended a Facebook LIVE cooking event hosted by 30seconds with her.
 It was AMAZZZZING!
 I’ve made hummus with other beans, but never with peas.
 This will be fun!